antw/quinn/README.md

 value elsewhere in your UI (such as the examples on this page), to update a graph in real-time, etc, but is not suitable for persisting the slider value to a server unless you like flooding your application with tens of HTTP requests per second.
-Use **onComplete** which is fired only after the user has finished dragging the handle.
+Use **onCommit** which is fired only after the user has finished dragging the handle.

 Explicitly returning false in the callback will prevent the change.